-On 7th January 2015, the Fraternity of Mary, Immaculate Queen-Ireland was established as a Public Association of the Faithful by the Archbishop of Dublin, Diarmuid Martin.
+The Fraternity of Mary, Immaculate Queen-Ireland is an Association of the Faithful in the diocese of Galway.

 A period of renewal begαn in 2011, under the guidance of a Dominican of the Province of Toulouse, Fr Gilles Marie Marty OP.
 This led to the eventual birth of the Irish community, whose members also discerned a call to embrace Dominican spirituality and life more fully.
 They embarked on a period of formation, with the blessing of the Irish Provincial, Fr Gregory Carroll OP and accompanied by Fr Terence Crotty, OP, who was appointed by the Provincial as a reference person for the community.